JuanitoSebastian/City-Bike-Journeys/docs/seeding.md

 When a browser opens the frontend, it will send a request to the backend's seeding endpoint.
 If the database is not seeded, the frontend will display a loading view and start polling the seeding endpoint.
 When info of a successful seeding is returned, the frontend lets the user access the full application.

+## Validation
+The data of .csv files are validated at import.
+The validation rules are:
+- A bike trip has to be longer than 10 meters
+- A bike trip has to have lasted longer than 10 seconds
+- A bike trip has to start and end at a known station (station id in db)

+The constants for validation are defined in [`/backend/src/utils/constants.ts`](https://github.com/JuanitoSebastian/City-Bike-Journeys/blob/main/backend/src/utils/constants.ts)

 # Structure of .csv files
 ## Stations
 The structure of .csv files including stations should be: